 In cinema, motion and sound have proven time and time again to combine in unexpected and powerful ways.
 This approach combines some of that power with the benefits of giving the viewer the option to remain on a spread to contemplate or to quickly skip ahead at the pace they desire, which lends itself to a certain kinesthetic immersion.
 The use of text frees up the visuals and the audio to be less literal and to form their own parallel lines of thought.

 Code created for this project was also used in the project "Living Los Sures: 89 Steps".

 "Wall Cloud" received some attention at The Orchard and I was asked to spec out what it would cost to create these projects for album releases at scale, but they balked at the budget I proposed (which included ample pay for illustrators, poets, and other creators).
 In retrospect I should have been more conservative.

-In my role at The Orchard I identified ways to unify the organization's design language while working with the existing legacy systems.
+The Orchard is a major distributor of music, film, and TV content, responsible for something like 20% of all the content on itunes, and In my role there I identified ways to unify the organization's design language while working within the existing legacy systems.

 Air Mediaworks is a funding source for local public TV and Radio Stations to make interactive stories.
 I created a site to showcase the year's funded projects and lead in the potential visitors.

 The overall idea of the map comes from one of their bold claims: the idea that when these projects all come together they can represent the American experience.
 I carved block prints of different sections of the US map, which then move independently on the site.